bashtavenko/CodeQualityPortal/README.md

 * Lines of code
 * Depth of inheritance
 * Class coupling
-* Code coverage (with ability to view by module, repo or team)
+* Code coverage with breakdown by system, repo or team
 * Code churn
+* Branch diff feature to compare metrics of two source control branches on a given date

 Data is aggregated and can be drilled down through this hierarchy: